Gluing Branes, I

-\right) \ee The spectral cover is given by $\lambda^2 - \epsilon/z = 0$.
+\right) \ee which should still be viewed as $K(D)$-valued.
+The spectral cover is given by $\lambda^2 - \epsilon/z = 0$.
 This is the usual form of spectral covers considered in \cite{Donagi:2009ra}.
 It clearly corresponds to two sheets of the cover shooting off to infinity at $z=0$, the eigenvalues growing as $\lambda= \pm \sqrt{\epsilon/z}$.
 The cover is ramified at infinity over $z=0$.
 As a result, even though we have two sheets going to infinity, the intersection number with infinity is one.

 If we now blindly take the limit $\epsilon \to 0$ above, we would change the behaviour at infinity (in particular the intersection number with infinity).
 Mathematically speaking, this is not a flat family.
 Instead let us rewrite the spectral cover equation as $z\lambda^2 - \epsilon = 0$, which for $z\not =0$ has the same solutions.
 As $\epsilon \to 0$, we do not change the behaviour at infinity, and the cover limits to $z \lambda^2 = 0$.
 That is, we get the non-reduced scheme $\lambda^2=0$ away from $z=0$, and the vertical fiber over $z=0$.
 In particular the intersection number with infinity is still equal to one.
 Thus we interpret this as the correct equation for the spectral cover.